How To Stop the Baby from Throwing Food? 10 Easy Tips to Stop

 8. Make sure that you have an appropriate place for the cutlery:

-When you serve your baby, ensure they do not just have a pile of cutlery.
+When you serve your baby, ensure they have not just a pile of cutlery.
 If your child likes to grab for the cutlery, make sure that there is a fork and knife in each hand so they can also use them.

 9. Let them have their safe toys in the room: